HngNg/JCN-SemCom/README.md

 Swin Transformer architecture is used to implement semantic encoder and decoder, with the intuition similar to the way auto-encoder works.
 To prevent eavesdroppers from sniffing data, aftificial noise is jammed into the channels to disrupt the reconstruction process at eavesdropper node.

-There are 2 version of the system, one is single-input single-output and one is multiple-input multiple-output.

 ## Installation
 ```